 I worked with the Google Photos team to address key product challenges and design for their next billion customers.

-We made sure to validate our understanding of each use case with our product, engineering, and support stakeholders.
+First, we validated our understanding of each use case with our product, engineering, and support stakeholders.

 I organized a quick brainstorm with a writer to reposition device folders, an Android-only concept within the app.
-These users love the ability to control how third-party apps like What’s App store images on their device.
+Android users love the ability to control how third-party apps like What’s App store images on their device.

 Setting Expectations for Search